segmentio/segment-docs/src/connections/destinations/catalog/facebook-pixel-server-side/index.md

 5. Toggle the Segment Partner Integration ‘On’

 > note ""
-> This section only appears if you enabled the Facebook Pixel Client-side integration (Facebook automatically gives you Server-Side API access overnight once enabled), and then contacted your Facebook Account Representative to get your Pixel ID whitelisted.
+> This section only appears if you enabled the Facebook Pixel Client-side integration.
+Once enabled, Facebook automatically gives you Server-Side API access.
+This access might take up to 24 hours to complete.

 ![](images/image1.png)